spec-framework/documentation/output/chapters/SpecReusability.pier.md

     	label := self newLabel.

     	label text: 'Protocol'.
+    	protocols	displayBlock: [ :m | m selector ].

     	self focusOrder add: protocols

 The layout method is quite different though\.
-Indeed the sub widgets need to be placed more specifically than previously\.
+Now the sub widgets need to be placed more specifically than in the previous example\.
 The code
-[1\.7](#ex_protocolList_layout) shows how to build a column with the label on top and the list taking all the space left\.
+[1\.7](#ex_protocolList_layout) shows how to build a column with the label on top and the list taking all the space that is left\.